Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/reEngine.rst

 | (U200)         | 54.94% |  17.27%   | 70.53% | 60.00% | 0.53%  |
 +----------------+--------+-----------+--------+--------+--------+

-Number of PUs on each SLR is listed in the table below:
+The number of PUs on each SLR is listed in the following table:

 +---------+---------------+
 | SLR     | Number of PUs |